In Harihar Nagar: Casting

 Since Kuriachan and Khais were in Qatar, they put Fazil in charge of casting.
 Initially, Siddique and Lal had decided on Mukesh as Mahadevan, Jagadeesh as Appu, Appa Haja as Thomas and Ashokan as Govindan.
 Since the directors didn't have phones at the time, they sent the executive producer to talk to the actors and book their dates.
 The executive producer came back and told Siddique-Lal that everyone else except Jagadeesh was ready.
 The directors gave the role of Appu to Siddique, who was a mimicry artiste and had by then done minor roles in several films.
 A week before shooting began, Siddique-Lal went to Thiruvananthapuram for a discussion with Venu, who was the cinematographer.
 They chanced upon Jagadeesh at the railway station and asked him why he refused the role of Appukuttan.
 Jagadeesh however was surprised and told them that he wasn't even approached for the role.
 Jagadeesh told them that he and the executive producer weren't on good terms and used the opportunity to get back at him.
 The director duo then contacted Fazil and informed him of the situation.
 Fazil fired the executive producer on the spot.
-Then, Jagadeesh was given the role of Appukuttan and Siddique was given the role of Thomas.
+Then, Jagadeesh was given the role of Appukuttan and Siddique was given the role of Govindan.
 A new character, Cherian was developed for Appa Haji.

 The role of John Honai was originally planned for Raghuvaran, but since he had clashing dates it was eventually given to Kalabhavan's Rizabawa, who was a well-known theatre and mimicry artiste.
 He had earlier acted as the lead in Shaji Kailas' Dr. Pasupathy.
 Rizabawa was initially reluctant to do a negative role but was persuaded by his friends at Kalabhavan.
 They cast Geetha Vijayan, a debutant and Revathi's first cousin in the role of the heroine.
 Rekha had expressed her wish to act in a film directed by Fazil.
 She was called by Fazil to the sets of the film.
 However, on learning that the film was directed by Siddique-Lal she was disappointed.
 To satisfy Rekha's wish Fazil offered to shoot her scenes.